ibm-cds-labs/hello-graph-java/README.md

 # hello-graph-java

 This sample application illustrates how to use the [experimental Java library for IBM Graph](https://github.com/ibm-cds-labs/java-graph) to create a graph, add vertices and edges (ad-hoc and in bulk) and traverse the graph using Gremlin.
+If you prefer to code in Javascript, check out the companion repository [hello-graph-node](https://github.com/ibm-cds-labs/hello-graph-node).

 If you are not familiar with IBM Graph concepts take a look at the [Getting started guide](https://ibm-graph-docs.ng.bluemix.net/gettingstarted.html).